 CE has been described using a combination of the words, such as system, process, assessment, and/or enrollment.
 Some of these names emphasize just one aspect of CE.
 In the TX BoS CoC, the CE system refers to the coordination and management of the housing crisis response system.
 The CE process refers to the process for households which includes accessing CE, completing a CE assessment, and receiving referrals for programs and/or services for which they are eligible and would like a referral.
 The CE assessment refers to the assessment tool used during the CE process.
 The CE enrollment is the tracking of a household's CE process in HMIS.
 It is important to note that the CE process is open to all households at risk of or experiencing homelessness, while CE enrollment is specific to the households that meet the definition of literally homeless or fleeing or attempting to flee domestic violence.

 The diagram below provides a brief overview of the CE process in the TX BoS CoC.
 In the TX BoS CoC, households at risk of or experiencing homelessness appear for housing crisis services at Entry Points.
-Assessors at Entry Points conduct Diversion, which is a series of conversations or problem-solving strategies connecting households to resources already available to them.
+Assessors at Entry Points conduct Diversion *, which is a series of conversations or problem-solving strategies connecting households to resources already available to them.
 If a household is literally homeless or fleeing or attempting to flee domestic violence and their housing crisis is not resolved through Diversion, which may take up to 14 days, they complete a CE enrollment, which includes completing a CE assessment.
 Based on the results of their CE assessment, they are matched to services or programs that best fit their needs, and referrals are made according to the household’s choice and eligibility.
 After households complete a CE enrollment, they are placed on the region’s Housing Priority List.
 When there is availability in a housing program, the Receiving Project uses the Housing Priority to fill that availability by applying prioritization standards to identify a household and contacting that household to confirm their participation in the project.